AndreasGraeff/contentbox-gallerybuilder/README.md

 ##TODO
 - build gallerybuilder-widget to render the gallery
+- build lightbox for bootstrap
 - validators, check gallery page values, automatic calculation of images per page
 - enhance README and Docs
 - change formatHelper: use tag.cfc instead of htmlhelper.cfc
 - build function getUserDefaultEditor or inject baseContentHandler
+- 2.0
 - automatically rename paths after change setting or slug
 - better view for image list, use ajax in gallery
 - css theme
+- free sorting for gallery and images